 Chapter 72 (no. 72) – espresso by day, espresso martinis by night

-I do love an all-day café-bar and Chapter 72 seamlessly shifts from serving speciality coffee and pastries by day to cocktails by night.
+I love an all-day café-bar and Chapter 72 seamlessly shifts from serving specialty coffee and pastries by day to cocktails by night.
 The espresso-based drinks are always well brewed in this casual, rustic-chic café.
 As for the alcoholic offerings, there are no fewer than 11 espresso martinis on the menu but there are other cocktails too if, like me, you prefer to enjoy your coffee separate from your booze.
-If you can't get a table at Chapter 72, try Hide Bar, just across the road at no. 39–45.

 Fleurie (no. 92) – French wine bar with seasonal small plates

-The newest addition to Bermondsey Street at the time of writing, Fleurie is the perfect spot for an apéro (or two) and a few Mediterranean small plates and nibbles to share, like steak tartare and asparagus with pea purée.
-They've also just started offering weekend brunch.
+Fleurie is the perfect spot for an apéro (or two) and Mediterranean small plates to share, like steak tartare and asparagus with pea purée.
+They also serve weekend brunch.
 The best seats are at the L-shaped marble bar where a Michelin Man holds court and where you can watch the bartenders at work.
 The wine list is impressive but cocktails are more my jam, and I liked the playful, French-themed list, especially the Jane Birkin — gin with tart lemon and raspberry flavours (handbag not included, more's the pity).

 The Garrison (no. 99) – relaxed gastropub with a modern British menu

 The Garrison is great for relaxed weeknight suppers, Sunday roasts and everything in between.
-I've celebrated many special occasions with friends and family members here — even if that special occasion is just "it's Thursday."
-With its décor that honours local character, welcoming staff and regularly changing modern menu, The Garrison has been open more than 20 years and it's evolved with the neighbourhood.
+I've celebrated many special occasions with friends and family here — even if that special occasion is just "it's Thursday."
+With décor that honours local character, welcoming staff and a regularly changing menu, The Garrison has been open over 20 years and it's evolved with the neighbourhood.
 There's a focus on quality ingredients and simple but refined cooking.
-Try to save room for one of the delicious puddings.
+Save room for dessert!
 For a more casual post-work drink, try The Woolpack, just across the road at no. 98.

 Casse-Croûte (no. 109) – cosy bistro serving authentic French fare